kubernetes/website/content/en/docs/tasks/administer-cluster/cpu-management-policies.md

 {{< note >}}
-The kubelet requires a CPU reservation greater than zero be made using either `--kube-reserved` and/or `--system-reserved` when the static policy is enabled.
+The kubelet requires a CPU reservation greater than zero be made using either `--kube-reserved` and/or `--system-reserved` or `--reserved-cpus` when the static policy is enabled.
 This is because zero CPU reservation would allow the shared pool to become empty.
 {{< /note >}}